ELA 10 Eclipse

-The ELA Aviation ELA 10 Eclipse is a Spanish, two place, enclosed autogyro, designed and built by ELA Aviación of Córdoba, Andalusia, introduced at the AERO Friedrichshafen airshow in 2014.
+The ELA Aviation ELA 10 Eclipse is a Spanish, two-seat, enclosed autogyro, designed and built by ELA Aviación of Córdoba, Andalusia.
+It was introduced at the AERO Friedrichshafen airshow in 2014.
 The aircraft is supplied complete and ready-to-fly.

 Design and development

 The ELA 10 Eclipse has a single main rotor, a two-seats-in tandem enclosed cockpit with a bubble canopy, tricycle landing gear with wheel pants, plus a tail caster and a four-cylinder, liquid and air-cooled, four stroke 100 hp Rotax 912 ULS or turbocharged 115 hp Rotax 914 engine in pusher configuration.

 The aircraft fuselage is made from composites.
 Its two-bladed rotor has a diameter of 8.50 m and a chord of 22 cm.
 The aircraft has a typical empty weight of 275 kg and a gross weight of 530 kg with the Rotax 914 engine (530 kg with the Rotax 912 ULS engine), giving a useful load of 255 kg.
 With full fuel of 100 L the payload for the pilot, passengers and baggage is 183 kg.